Yunke-Li/Robotics_Project/README.md

 ```
 ![](https://github.com/Yunke-Li/Figure_Repository/blob/main/RoboticProject/my_map.png?raw=true)

-Till now, we have successfully create the map of the whole cafe which
+Till now, we have successfully created the map of the whole cafe which
 enables us to go to the next task.

-#### Task 3: Path Planning
+#### Task 3 Path Planning
 ##### Analysis
 Node: **amcl**<br><br>
 The AMCL (Adaptive Monte Carlo Localization) package provides the amcl node, which uses the MCL system in order to track the localization of a robot moving in a 2D space.